BDC Hamburger Icon

 How to overcome funding challenges

-When starting a business, you’ll likely apply for small business loans, seek a line of credit, self-fund the business or raise capital.
+When starting a business, you’ll likely apply for business loans, seek a line of credit, self-fund the business or raise capital.

 • Create an investor pitch: Before presenting your business idea to investors, perfect your pitch.
 Investors, banks and other lenders will want to understand your vision for success.
 The better you articulate this vision, the more likely you’ll get the funding you need.